Forgotten Freshness Volumes 1 & 2

 Forgotten Freshness Volumes 1 & 2 is a rarities album by American hip hop group Insane Clown Posse.
 Released in 1998, it features unreleased and lost tracks that are harder to find elsewhere.
 It also contains some tracks that were remixed or changed.
-Before this album's release the ICP released Forgotten Freshness in 1995, but because of sample-clearing problems it was only released in the Detroit area and the mid-west.
+Before this album's release the ICP released Forgotten Freshness in 1995, but because of sample-clearing problems it was only released in the Detroit area and the Midwest.
 Many of the tracks on that album appeared again on these albums for wider distribution purposes.

 Three tracks, "Life at a Risk", "Ghetto Zone", and "Ask You Somethin'" do not appear on this album, despite appearing on the original Forgotten Freshness.
 It is the 2nd installment in the group's "Forgotten Freshness album series", their 3rd compilation album and their 11th overall release.